eorus/alperorus/content/en/photos/_index.md

 ---
 title: "Photos"
-slug: "photos"
 ---

 A list of my photo shoots.